Private Events

 The corporate page should answer the questions a buyer would otherwise email.
 The goal is not to overwhelm them.
 The goal is to make the next step feel safe.

-At minimum, the page should explain group size, event length, in-studio versus mobile options, food and drink policy, deposit requirement, and how quickly the studio replies.
+At minimum, the page should explain group size, event length, in-studio versus mobile options, food and drink policy, deposit requirement, invoice or payment options, cancellation window, and how quickly the studio replies.

 Respond while the buyer is still planning